 Republican Cheney, House impeachment managers to serve on U.S. panel probing Jan.
 6 -Pelosi

-WASHINGTON, July 1 (Reuters) - U.S. House Speaker Nancy Pelosi said on Thursday she had named Republican Representative Liz Cheney and Democrat Adam Schiff, who led the arguments for the impeachment of then-President Donald Trump before the Senate, to a congressional select committee investigating the Capitol Hill violence of Jan.
+WASHINGTON (Reuters) -U.S. House Speaker Nancy Pelosi said on Thursday she had named Republican Representative Liz Cheney and Democrat Adam Schiff, who led the arguments for the impeachment of then-President Donald Trump before the Senate, to a congressional select committee investigating the Capitol Hill violence of Jan.
 6.

 Pelosi said House of Representatives Homeland Security Committee Chair Bennie Thompson, also a Democrat, will head the panel.